skip to content

 Our Steering Committee

-A Steering Committee with representatives from each of our partner institutions work together to develop the Hub strategy.
-As the Hub works collaboratively to leverage existing networks and expertise within the region, its Steering Committee has representatives across the region and input from the following groups:
+A Steering Committee, with representatives from each of the partner institutions, worked together to develop the Hub’s strategy.
+As the Hub operated collaboratively to leverage existing networks and expertise within the region, its Steering Committee included representatives from across the East of England and received input from the following groups:

 • Association of Directors of Public Health East of England